-Whether you are entering college after high school or transitioning from full-time employment, your financial picture will probably change when you become a college student.
+Whether entering college after high school or transitioning from full-time employment, your financial picture will change as a student.
 The summer is a good time to prepare for that change.
-College may be the first time that you have managed finances on your own, or you may be cutting back on your work hours and living on a lower income while you attend school.
-Either way, the six tips below can help you develop a financial plan that will help you in the months ahead.
+College may be the first time you manage finances on your own.
+Or, you may be cutting back on your work hours and living on a lower income while attending school.
+Either way, these six tips for understanding education costs can help you develop a financial plan for the months ahead.

 Although your income will be lower when you are a college student, you’re certainly not alone.
-Your classmates are in the same situation.
+Your classmates are in the same situation, struggling with understanding education costs.
 As a general rule, think of the long run instead of just current wants or needs when making financial decisions.
 If you make smart financial decisions while attending school, you can use your college years to form a strong foundation for the future, both academically and financially.